Little Trinity Anglican Church is located at 425 King St E (at Trinity St on the southwest corner) in the Corktown

-Even though it was built just before the larger Church of the Holy Trinity (behind the CF Eaton Centre), the church was renamed Trinity East to distinguish between the two.
+Even though it was built just before the larger Church of the Holy Trinity (behind the CF Eaton Centre), it was renamed Trinity East to distinguish between the two.
 But, by the late 1800s, it was affectionately known as “Little Trinity Church,” and the name stuck.

 In 1854, architects Cumberland & Storm designed the Little Trinity Rectory.
 It is located at 417 King St E, next to the church’s west side.
 Architectural elements of the two-storey red brick structure include decorative buff-brick chimneys, quoining, and window surrounds, while the door, sills and roof trim are wood.
 Near the peak on the front gable is a trefoil window opening.
 The rectory received heritage status in 2002.

 Throughout the Decades

 In 1889, the church was enlarged with plans by architects Darling & Curry.
 Updates to the interior included an increased seating capacity to 600, pews for the choir and a spacious chamber for a new organ.
 During the renovation, the gallery was removed.

 By 1918, it took fifty classes to hold the 900 children attending Sunday school.
 They met in the church sanctuary and at the Enoch Turner Schoolhouse, located directly behind the church at 106 Trinity St.

 After World War I, attendance decreased.
 Factories were leaving the area, plus blocks of homes were being demolished for highways.
 By the late-1940s, the Diocese was going to close the church; however, faithful parishioners and a new minister kept the church going.

 Little Trinity Church was gutted by fire in 1961.
 It took 80 firefighters, some of whom were baptized or married there, over two hours to extinguish the early morning blaze.
 The fire destroyed stained glass windows, the choir pews, the organ and more.
 There was $160,000 in damage, of which $60,000 was covered by insurance.
 The gem was restored with the assistance of its parishioner’s funds and skills.
 Seating was reduced to 400 to make room for church activities.

 The Church Today